wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.6.10 =
+* Fixed bug with from_name which happens in certain circumstances.

 = Version 4.6.9 =
 * Removed references to deprecated WordPress API function format_to_post().
 * Fixed bug where %FROM_NAME% substitution was not handled properly with Sender Name overrides.